pstroe/chartering-new-realms-2024/chapter8.md

 The study by Borenstein et al. (2023)[[10]](#10) introduces PHD, a pixel-based language model designed for historical documents.
 Unlike traditional methods that rely on OCR, PHD treats documents as images, capturing both textual and visual nuances.
 Pre-trained on synthetic and real historical scans from the 1700-1900 period, PHD demonstrates proficiency in reconstructing masked image patches and exhibits notable language understanding capabilities.
 Its application to historical question-answering tasks underscores its utility in analyzing historical documents.

-The paper by Wu et al. (2024) explores[[11]](#11) the potential of MLLMs in Image Quality Assessment (IQA), a domain traditionally dominated by models focusing solely on visual inputs.
+The paper by Wu et al. (2024)[[11]](#11) explores the potential of MLLMs in Image Quality Assessment (IQA), a domain traditionally dominated by models focusing solely on visual inputs.
 The study investigates various prompting systems and evaluates multiple MLLMs on visual attributes pertinent to image quality, including structural distortions and color differences.
 Findings suggest that while certain MLLMs, like GPT-4V, align reasonably with human perception, challenges remain in discriminating fine-grained quality variations.

 In the paper Schneider et al.(2024)[[12]](#12) it is introduced M5, a comprehensive benchmark designed to evaluate large multimodal models on vision-language tasks within multilingual and multicultural contexts.
 M5 includes eight datasets covering five tasks in 41 languages, emphasizing underrepresented languages and culturally diverse images.
 The benchmark assesses models' abilities to understand and reason about images from various cultural and historical backgrounds, highlighting performance disparities between high- and low-resource languages.